bg-write/chatGPT-cheatsheet/README.md

 ### Cited Sources

 The following videos were vital in helping me make this guide.
-For further learning, I encourage you to watch these videos by these creators:
+For further learning, I encourage you to watch these videos by the following creators:

 - [Traversy](https://www.youtube.com/watch?v=o_joulYVndM)
 - [Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc)